 has the same flat appearance as a photo, and carriers for photo

-art (e.g. paper, aluminum, dibond, perspex) are most widely used
+art (e.g. paper, aluminum, dibond, perspex) are widely used for

 In Ceci est un oeuf (above), the two upper eggs and the smaller forms in the image are vectors, constructed by formulas.
 The sharp edges, 'perfect' shadows, 3D illusion and smooth gradients are typical for vector painting.
 The lower left egg is a raster form, showing the imperfections and insecurities of a human hand.
 As in this case, raster and vector painting can be combined.

 How to obtain a satisfactory color representation is the digital artist's main technical problem.
 It is very difficult to reliably transfer colors from a computer screen to paper, aluminum, canvas, or whatever is used to bring a virtual painting into the real world.
 Of course, colors on a screen are always different from colors on a physical carrier, but there are many more aspects.
 The survey below will deal in more detail with color management for artists.
-It suffices here to say that calibration of the computer screen is an absolute necessity for anybody who wishes to see colors accurately represented on the screen.
+It suffices here to say that calibration of the computer screen is an absolute necessity for anybody who needs an accurate color representation on the screen.
 A rough and imprecise calibration (not for artists!) can be done in the monitor preferences of most computers.
 A precise screen calibration is done with the help of a small device.

 It is a common mistake to think that a print can't be a numerously unique work of art.
 It certainly can, and often is.
-The number of possibilities to effectively protect limited editions is steadily increasing.
-The use of a certificate has become standard practice.
-Certificates can carry personalized holograms of which a clone is embedded in the print.
-Prints can be hand signed, and watermarks can visibly or invisibly be embedded in the work.
-Large online galleries keep sold artworks online with the clear message 'sold' after the edition is finished.
-In addition, limited editions on paper can be registered at an independent database.
-As to the digital carrier, a professional artist will only share files with a bona fide printer who stores them safely and deletes them after delivery.
-When the sale is completed, the artist deletes the file.
-You ca never entirely prevent duplication, but with a few simple precautions the risk has become acceptably low.
+Apart from a manual signature and edition number, certificates can carry barcodes, digimarks, holograms or other personal registration marks of which a clone is embedded in the print.
+Digimarks and watermarks can invisibly be embedded in the work and traced over the globe even after the painting has been changed.
+As to the digital carrier, a professional artist will share files with a bona fide printer who stores them safely and deletes them after delivery.

 2017/09/13 New certificates (version 5.0)